SNAP Benefits in Georgia: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Georgia, you must recertify your SNAP benefits every six to twelve months.
-You will receive a notice from the DFCS when it's time to renew.
-Be sure to complete the process by the deadline mentioned in your notice to avoid a lapse in benefits.
+In Georgia, you typically need to renew your SNAP benefits every six to twelve months.
+Your specific recertification period depends on your household circumstances.
+You will receive a notice in the mail when it is time for you to complete your renewal.

 Special SNAP Services in Georgia

-Georgia offers special SNAP services for urgent needs like disasters or emergencies.
-These include expedited benefits, disaster assistance, food replacement, and hot food waivers.
+Georgia offers special SNAP services for urgent needs like emergencies or disasters.
+These include expedited benefits, disaster assistance, and replacement for lost food.

 Expedited (Emergency) SNAP

-Expedited SNAP provides benefits within seven days for households with very low income and cash.
-You may qualify if your rent and utilities exceed your income.
-Apply through the regular SNAP application process and note your emergency need.
+This provides food aid within seven days for households with very low income.
+You may qualify if your shelter costs exceed your funds.
+Apply through Georgia Gateway or your DFCS office and indicate your emergency need.
+DFCS provides more details on eligibility.

 Disaster SNAP (D-SNAP)